 Microscopically, Orpinomyces produces polyflagellated zoospores (with about 14-24 flagella) (Figure 3).
 It has polycentric thalli with globose sporangia (Figure 4 & 5) and hyphae with tight constrictions (Figure 6).

 In the literature it may appear that there is an available genome for Orpinomyces (i.e. strain C1A; Youssef et al, 2013), however, the strain used was later reclassified as Pecoramyces (Hanafy et al, 2017).
-As such, there is currently no publicly available sequenced Orpinomyces genome, however, several transcriptomes have been sequenced.
+As such, there is currently no publicly available sequenced Orpinomyces genome.
+For the latest update regarding publically available genomes for this genus, please see here.

 For Orpinomyces joyonii strain D4A that is pictured above, the LSU sequence is available in the NCBI database (accession number MH045490.1).